sammy4321/ai-digital-ad-agency/README.md

     └─────────────────────────────────────────────────────────────┘
             │
             ▼
- 5. Automated Ad Management with Python ┌─────────────────────────────────────────────────────────────┐ │ • Write Python code using the Google Ads API client library    │ │   to create ads (e.g., via AdGroupAdService) and retrieve       │ │   campaign metrics (using GoogleAdsService and GAQL queries)    │ │ • Use the centralized GCP project and OAuth2 credentials to     │ │   manage ads across all linked client accounts                  │ └─────────────────────────────────────────────────────────────┘
+ 6. Automated Ad Management with Python ┌─────────────────────────────────────────────────────────────┐ │ • Write Python code using the Google Ads API client library    │ │   to create ads (via AdGroupAdService) and retrieve campaign     │ │   metrics (using GoogleAdsService & GAQL queries)              │ │ • Use the centralized GCP project and OAuth2 tokens to manage   │ │   ads across all linked client accounts                        │ └─────────────────────────────────────────────────────────────┘ ────────────────────────────────────────────────────────────────────────────── ──────────────────────────────────────────────────────────────────────────────

-──────────────────────────────────────────────────────────────────────────────
                       Meta (Facebook/Instagram) Workflow
 ──────────────────────────────────────────────────────────────────────────────
  1. Manager Account Setup ┌─────────────────────────────────────────────────────────────┐